 “Just Trying to Survive” is the title of the first chapter of my book-in-progress, “Phoenix Rising.”
 For those of you just tuning-in, this work is an autobiographical account of the sexual abuse I experienced during my childhood and what it took to heal from it.
 This particular chapter is a description of as many of the episodes of abuse that I can recall and it is the most difficult one to complete.
-The book – and my life – wouldn’t make sense without this part.
+The book – and my life – wouldn’t make sense without this chapter.

-I am soooo happy to say that I am three-quarters of the way through this chapter.
-I started this section in September 2010 (when I began this blog) – this is an indication of how long it is taking because it is sooo exhausting (as well as exhilirating) to write.
+I am so happy to say that I am three-quarters of the way through this chapter.
+I started this section in September 2010 (when I began this blog) – this is an indication of how long it is taking because it is sooo exhausting (as well as exhilarating) to write.
 (I am also working on other parts of the book which are much easier to ‘give birth to’ than this one.)

 Below is the beginning of this section which describes the lowest level I sank to in my adult life before I turned things around for good.
 I hope this helps anyone who believes or feels that they cannot overcome helplessness and hopelessness.